nayuki/PNG-library/Readme.markdown

 Features
 --------

-* Decode RGB and grayscale images, without or without alpha channel, of all bit depths, with all filter types, with or without interlacing
+* Decode RGB, grayscale, and paletted images, without or without alpha channel, of all bit depths, with all filter types, with or without interlacing
-* Encode RGB and grayscale images, without or without alpha channel, of all bit depths, with filter type 0, without interlacing
+* Encode RGB, grayscale, and paletted images, without or without alpha channel, of all bit depths, with filter type 0, without interlacing
 * Up-convert images with bit depths that are not 1/2/4/8/16 (e.g. RGBA 5.6.5.4 to 8.8.8.8)
-* Represent, interpret, and parse all the known standard PNG chunk types
+* Parse, represent, interpret, and serialize all the known chunk types for the PNG standard, extension, and APNG
+* Handle huge chunks up to the standard's size limit (2^31 − 1 bytes)
 * Store and convey all unknown chunk types
 * Treat MNG and JNG files as entirely composed of custom chunks
-* Compact, modular, auditable implementation at ~4000 lines of code
 * Concise and relatively safe API where most objects are immutable
+* Compact, modular, auditable implementation at ~5400 lines of code
-* Strictly check out-of-range values, checksum mismatches, reading/writing more/less than the expected data length, arithmetic overflow
+* Strictly check out-of-range values, checksum mismatches, reading/writing more/less than the expected data length, arithmetic overflow, length overflow
+* Have an extensive test suite for image encode-decode round trip and every chunk type

 Outside of scope:
 * Drawing, filtering, resampling, color space conversion, and other image effects